cc-api/cvm-image-rewriter/README.md

 **NOTE:**
   - All plugins need to be executed in numerical order.
-  - Plugin 06, 07, 08 and 09 are required for CCNP deployment.
+  - Plugin 06, 07, 08 and 09 are required for CIMA deployment.
   - Plugin 60 requires copying or generating all files to the root directory first.
 When users customize plugins, please ensure that the plugin number with this requirement is placed before 60.
   - Plugin 98 needs to be executed after all other plugins have completed.
 The number of the user-customized plugin must be before 98.